 In order to access and download materials from the Courseware Repository, you must first have a Cyber Range Account.
-If you do not have an account, please see the article titled Getting an Instructor Account and Creating Your First Course for more information.
+If you do not have an account, please see the article titled Getting an Instructor Account for more information.

 The Cyber Range offers a wide variety of resources to our instructors, including our Courseware Repository.
 The Courseware Repository includes course syllabi, lesson plans, presentation slides, lab exercises, exams, and other content that educators can use in the classroom.

 Navigating to the Repository¶

 To navigate to the Courseware Repository, head to the Virginia Cyber Range, where you can find the Courseware tab at the top of the page.